Coronavirus digest: UK vaccination studies find significant drop in infections | DW | 23.04.2021

 The data came from two studies that are part of the COVID-19 Infection Survey.
 This is a collaboration between Oxford University, the government's health department, and the Office of National Statistics.

-Both studies were published online and are yet to be peer reviewed.
+Both studies were published online, and have yet to be peer reviewed.

 Here's a roundup of the latest coronavirus news from elsewhere in Europe and the rest of the world: